 - i.
 We have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii.
 The Company has maintained proper accounting records and its consolidated financial statements are in agreement therewith; - iii.
 We have read the report of the Board of Directors to be included in the Annual Report, and the financial information contained therein is in agreement with the books and records of the Company. - iv.
-Furthermore, the physical count of the inventories in Qatar was carried out in accordance with established principles; and - v.
-We are not aware of any violations of the applicable provisions of the amended QCCL or the terms of the Company's Articles of Association having occurred during the year which might have had a material effect on the Company's financial position or performance as at and for the year ended 31 December 2024.
+Furthermore, the physical count of the inventories in Qatar was carried out in accordance with established principles; andv.
+We are not aware of any violations of the applicable provisions of the amended QCCL or the terms of the - We are not aware of any violations of the applicable provisions of the amended QCCL or the terms of the Company's Articles of Association having occurred during the year which might have had a material effect on the Company's financial position or performance as at and for the year ended 31 December 2024.

-02 February 2025 Doha State of Qatar
+2 February 2025 Doha State of Qatar

+Gopal Balasubramaniam

+KPMG

-Gopal Balasubramaniam KPMG Qatar Auditors' Registry Number 251
+Qatar Auditors' Registry Number 251

-Licensed by QFMA: External Auditors' License No. 120153
+Licensed by QFMA: External

+Auditors' License No. 120153